jsvensson/css2tm/README.md

 # CSS to TextMate theme parser #

 How long did it take you to get tired of writing a `.tmTheme` file by hand?
-If it was more than ten minutes then you are a stronger man than I.
+If it was more than ten minutes then you are a stronger person than I am.

 Since the scope selector way of theming TextMate and Sublime Text 2 fits CSS like a glove, I decided to write a little something that lets me write a theme in CSS (actually, I write it in [LESS][less]) and then convert that to a `.tmTheme` file that I never have to look at again.